 The following outlines the steps for obtaining relocation assistance for eligible faculty members and senior management staff who are described as “new hires” below and “designated professionals” in the relocation policy.
-All mentions of “the moving company” below refer to Quality Move Management (QMM), UBC’s designated relocation and moving company and any of its sub-contractors.
+All mentions of “the moving company” below refer to any one of UBC’s designated relocation and moving companies and their sub-contractors (unless otherwise noted.)
 Family members who are helping with relocation may also find it useful to become familiar with these steps.

 - Either the new hire or the hiring department pays for eligible expenses up front depending on the kind of expense.